 Growing fractal plants in Go

-Recently I’ve been programming simulations of continuous dynamical systems at work, and discrete dynamical systems as part of many of my solutions to the Advent of Code 2020.
-In this post I’ll first compare continuous vs discrete system simulation methods, and then grow a plant in Go by modelling it as a discrete dynamical system.
+Recently I’ve been programming simulations of continuous dynamical systems at work, and discrete dynamical systems as part of many solutions to the Advent of Code 2020.
+In this post I’ll first compare continuous vs discrete system simulation methods, and then “grow” a plant by modelling it as a discrete dynamical system.

 A time-invariant, first-order, continuous dynamical system can be described with a simple equation \( \frac{dx}{dt}=f(x(t)) \), where \( x(t) \) is the state of the system at time \( t \), and \( f \) is some function describing how to get to the next state in terms of the current state \( x(t) \).